afarleywws/Programming-Guide/docs/resources.md

 #### Rodux

-Similar to how Roact was formed, Rodux is based off it's predecessor Redux with the same purpose in mind; to be the ideal state library.
+Similar to how Roact was formed, Rodux is based off its predecessor Redux with the same purpose in mind; to be the ideal state library.
 As the word 'state' is defined, we can declare the condition of our application at a specific time and that will never change unless we change it.
-This means one source of truth - it's state.
-If a round-based game is in intermission then it's state would be set to intermission.
+This means one source of truth - its state.
+If a round-based game is in intermission then its state would be set to intermission.
 The rest of the game's code would have no way to define it's own 'truth'.

 Obviously with a medium to large project you may have several states.
 Is a specific UI window open?
 What tool is the player holding?
 What location is the player in?
 Rodux tackles this by creating 'The Store'.